Intestinal Parasites in Cats

 Coccidia

 Coccidia in cats (Isospora felis and Isospora rivolta) can spread to kittens from their mothers.
-Additionally, cats may eat the contaminated droppings of mice, rats, rabbits, or other animals.
+Cats may consume contaminated droppings of mice, rats, rabbits, or other animals.
 Coccidia, in the form of cysts laying on the ground or within prey, may also be consumed when feeding.
 Infection by this parasite is called coccidiosis.

 Coccidiosis is most commonly indicated by loss of appetite, dehydration, diarrhea, and vomiting.
 These symptoms typically occur in kittens and adult cats with immune deficiencies, while other cats may display no symptoms at all.